ludoguenet/laravel-bazooka/README.md

 ### Latency Disruption

-Add a random delay to your application
+Add a delay to your application.

 ### Exception Disruption

-Throw a configured exception:
+Throw a prepared exception.

 ---